 What is hCG and when will I begin producing it?

 As pregnancy begins, your baby goes through many phases of development.
-A woman's egg and man's sperm unite on fertilization to form what is technically now called a zygote.
-The zygote goes through rapid division eventually forming an outer layer called a trophoblast.
+A woman's egg and man's sperm unite in fertilization to form what is technically called a zygote.
+The zygote goes through rapid division, eventually forming an outer layer called a trophoblast.
 The trophoblast will begin secreting hCG during early pregnancy.
 This does not occur until your baby implants into the uterus.
 Ovulation and fertilization typically occur midway through a woman's menstrual cycle, usually around 14 days after the start of menses.
 If fertilization occurs, the zygote will travel down the fallopian tube towards the uterine cavity.
 Around seven to nine days after fertilization, your baby will implant deep into the uterine wall.
 Your body will not begin producing hCG until then.
-Once your body has begun producing hCG you should be able to determine pregnancy through a home pregnancy test.
+Once your body has begun producing hCG, you should be able to determine pregnancy through a home pregnancy test.

 When is the earliest you can take a pregnancy test?

 Newer home pregnancy tests detect very small amounts of hCG, some as low as 5 mIU/L. With these very sensitive tests, it is possible to test positive as early as seven days past ovulation.
 It is important to remember that implantation occurs anywhere from seven to ten days past ovulation and women produce varying amounts of hCG, eventually forming a pattern of doubling hCG amounts every two to three days.
 While it is possible to test positive as early as seven days past ovulation, there is also a good chance that implantation has not occurred yet or that you are not producing hCG at a high enough level to be detected by a home pregnancy test.
 For best results, it is still recommended to wait until a woman has missed her period or 14 days past ovulation.
 For those that just can't wait, the very earliest you should test is seven days past ovulation.